pcsukumar/pands-project/README.md

 #### Author: Prasanth Sukumar

 ### Introduction
 The Iris dataset is the data set created by the British biologist Ronald Fisher.
-This data set contains measurement of sepal length, sepal width, petal length and petal width for 150 flowers from 3 species of Iris setosa, Iris versicolor, and Iris virginica.
+This data set contains measurement of sepal length, sepal width, petal length and petal width for 150 flowers from 3 species of Iris flower; viz Iris setosa, Iris versicolor, and Iris virginica.
 This analysis aims to explore the variables in the dataset and see if there exists any relationship between them.

 ```python